Why should I brush my cat’s teeth?

 If not removed through regular brushing, plaque thickens and mineralizes, resulting in tartar.
 Left untreated, gingivitis may progress to destructive periodontal disease, which may be painful and ultimately lead to tooth loss.
 See the handout “Dental Disease in Cats” for more information about periodontal disease.

 When should I brush my cat's teeth?

 Like us, cats need daily dental care to help decrease plaque and prevent tartar accumulation.
-Teaching your cat to accept the brushing of their teeth will take some training, but it will be relatively easy once they become accustomed to the process.
+Teaching your cat to accept you brushing their teeth will take some training, but it will be relatively easy once they become used to the process.
 Daily brushing is most beneficial and will help to establish a routine.
-Brushing a minimum of 3 times a week is helpful if your schedule cannot accommodate daily brushing.
+Brushing three times a week is the minimum recommendation to help remove plaque and prevent tartar accumulation.

 "It is best to teach your cat to accept brushing while she is still a kitten."

-What steps do I need to follow to teach my cat to accept tooth brushing?
+What steps should I follow to teach my cat to accept tooth brushing?

-In order to be successful brushing your cat’s teeth, it is important to make it a positive experience for both of you.
+To be successful in brushing your cat’s teeth, you must make it a positive experience for both of you.
 For the best results, follow these steps:

 - Choose a quiet time and place to begin.
 Select a small room where you can place your cat on a surface such as a counter or tabletop (on a blanket or towel) or sit with her in your lap.
 Ensure the location is one where you can close the door to seal off escape avenues.

 - Dip a cotton swab (Q-tip) into tuna water drained from a can of tuna fish.
 The tuna water does not have any beneficial dental or cleaning effects, but most cats like the taste of it, which will provide a positive connection between the tuna juice and the tooth-brushing experience.

 - Place your cat’s head at a 45-degree angle and gently pull back her lips.
 The mouth can remain closed.